 The caramelized outer layer gives the pudding a hearty, earthy flavor that contrasts well with the sweet, milky layer left on the inside.
-Like "chicken breast" and other milk-based desserts Turkish cuisine is known for, 'kazandibi' holds a special place in the hearts of adults and kids alike.
+Like chicken breast pudding and other milk-based desserts Turkish cuisine is known for, kazandibi holds a special place in the hearts of adults and kids alike.

 How To Make "Kazandibi" Dessert

 Many home cooks still make 'kazandibi' even though it's time-consuming.
 Start out with fresh milk and the freshest chicken breast meat you can get.
 You'll need a large saucepan to cook the pudding and two rectangular metal baking dishes, one that fits inside the other.
 Here's how to do it.

 - Begin by preparing the chicken breast dessert recipe as directed.